andela-uawili/bucketlist-api/README.md

 # Bucketlist-API
-Restful API for a bucketlist application
+Restful API service for a bucketlist application